faceless1f1/zip-cracker/README.md

 - **Graphical Tree Display:** Uses the `rich` library to display a neat, colored tree of the archive’s directory structure.
 - **Graceful Interrupt:** Stops all threads cleanly when a password is found or on user interruption.
 - **Verbose Mode:** Option to print each failed attempt for better traceability.
+- **Variable Multithreading:** Determines the optimal amount of threads to run on the user's machine.
+It also allows the user to override this.

 ## Prerequisites